Degree: Master of Science (M.Sc.)

 Graduates who complete their master’s program with very good grades can pursue a doctorate at one of the chairs at the Department of Mathematics or in a another discipline related to mathematics.
 Please contact the program managers, who will be happy to advise you on this topic.

-If you have not yet completed your bachelor’s program by the application deadline, you may still be admitted to the master’s program as long as you provide proof that you have obtained at least 140 ECTS credits.
-In this case, your admission to the program is subject to receipt of your degree certificate before you register for your first examination in the master's program (refer to selection statutes).
+If you have not yet completed your bachelor’s degree, you may still apply for a master’s program as long as will provide a proof that you have obtained at least 140 ECTS credits.

 Under “Admission requirements and selection” we have compiled the most important selection criteria of the program for you.
 For more detailed explanations of the selection process and the legally binding requirements of the degree program, please refer to the selection statutes.

 The application deadline for fall semesters starts on 10 April and ends on 31 May.